cdunn2001/pitchfork/README.md

     echo PREFIX=/opt/mybuild > settings.mk
     make init
+    make blasr                                 # if you want to build your own blasr
+    # to use the build,
-    make blasr                                 # if you want to build your own blasr bash --init-file /opt/mybuild/setup-env.sh # either to use the build in the sub-shell source /opt/mybuild/setup-env.sh           # or     to use the build in current shell
+    bash --init-file /opt/mybuild/setup-env.sh # either to use the build in the sub-shell
+    # or
+    source /opt/mybuild/setup-env.sh           # to use the build in current shell

 Overrides go in `.git/settings.mk` (symlinked via `./settings.mk`).